 -Less court involvement, often completed within a few months.

-Navigating the intricacies of Florida probate law can be complex, especially during a time of grief.
-Seeking legal counsel from an attorney experienced in probate matters is highly advisable.
+Navigating the intricacies of Florida probate law can be complex, especially during grief.
+Seeking legal counsel from an experienced probate lawyer is highly advisable.
 They can assist with:

 - Filing the necessary court documents.